Asset Allocation Using RMDs

 If you have oversaved for retirement, you may aggressively invest in your IRA.

-While you should de-risk prior to retirement, if you don’t “need” the money, then you can invest aggressively in your 70s and 80s for your kids or charity.
-As I say, at that point, asset allocation concerns the tradeoffs of sleeping well at night vs making the kids rich…
+While you should de-risk before retirement, if you don’t “need” the money, you can invest aggressively in your 70s and 80s for your kids or charity.
+As I say, at that point, asset allocation concerns the tradeoffs of sleeping well at night vs. making the kids rich.

 Usually, when we talk about Sequence of Returns Risk, we talk about the five years before and ten years after you start portfolio withdrawals in retirement.